sharadgeorge/SBSmapper/README.md

 # SBSmapper
- This app maps internal codes.
+ This app maps internal descriptions to SBS codes.